 In my practice, I use warmth, curiosity, compassion, challenge, straightforwardness, kindness, and humor to meet you wherever you are at in a given moment.
 Learning, growth, meaning, and healing all happen in the context of relationships.
 In our work together, we will build a relationship centered on trust and safety from which we can explore your mind and experiences.

 Every single part of you is welcome in the room with me and in relationship with me.
-I believe every part of you exists for an important reason, which we can learn about through conversation with one another.
-Together, we will cultivate and employ curiosity to gain understanding about:
+I believe every part of you exists for an important reason, which we can learn about through conversation and experience with one another.
+Together, we will cultivate and use curiosity to gain understanding about:

 where your suffering comes from